 Ms Arndt, in a lengthy interview with New Matilda,acknowledged she is not a psychologist or clinical psychologist, despite hundreds of representations to the contrary, nor has she ever been registered as either, anywhere in Australia.
 Ms Arndt also confirmed she is not a doctor, and has never obtained a PhD.

-Despite these denials, a New Matilda investigation can reveal Ms Arndt has actively participated in the promotion of material which portrays her falsely as a psychologist, clinical psychologist and doctor.
+Despite these claims, a New Matilda investigation can reveal Ms Arndt has actively participated and shared in the promotion of material which portrays her falsely as a “psychologist”, “clinical psychologist” and “doctor”.

 These false descriptions have been widely reproduced across hundreds of articles, radio, and television interviews, as well as on Ms Arndt’s own official website, YouTube Channel, and Facebook page.
-Ms Arndt has curated and distributed multiple videos and images where others have falsely described her title, without correction.
+Ms Arndt has also curated and distributed multiple videos and images where others have falsely described her title, without any correction.
+The false claims have also appeared in material she has used to promote talks she has given at universities, medical conferences, and even the National Press Club.

 Combined, those 10 videos above have been watched more than 200,000 times (at the time of press) on Ms Arndt’s channel.